 UCAR Summer Internships in Parallel Computational Science

 The SIParCS program offers graduate and undergraduate students with significant hands-on research and development activities in high performance computing (HPC) and related fields that use HPC for scientific discovery and modeling.
 Approximately ten students are selected each year, with applications typically due in mid-late January.
 Housing, a travel allowance, and stipend ($26.52/hr for graduate students in 2024) are provided.

 UCAR Unidata Summer Internships

 The Unidata Summer Internship program offers graduate students and upper-level undergrads an opportunity to work with Unidata software engineers and scientists on projects drawn from a wide variety of areas that overlap atmospheric and computational sciences.
 Approximately three students are selected each year, with applications typically due in January.
-Housing and a travel allowance are provided.
+Housing, a travel allowance, and stipend are provided.

 William M. Lapenta NOAA Student Internship Program